rvarun11/acme-run/README.md

 ## Testing

+1. Simply reopen the repository in the Devcontainer (or Codespaces) to setup Golang and PostgreSQL for testing.
-Run the tests with the following command:
+2. Run the tests with the following command:
 ```bash
 ./run_tests.sh
 ```
-If you don't have Golang configured locally, you can use the preconfigured devcontainer.
-Simply reopen the repository in the Devcontainer (or Codespaces) and run the script.
 For additional information about the tests, refer to the [test description here](#TESTS.md).

 ## Contributors

 - Liuyin Shi (shil9@mcmaster.ca)
-- Samkith Jain (kishors@mcmaster.ca)
+- Samkith K Jain (kishors@mcmaster.ca)
 - Varun Rajput (rajpuv2@mcmaster.ca)